Someone1206/uMgr/README.md

 #### Useless Manager
 ---

-This is one of the most useless and stupid log manager.
-You'd better search for a log manager on the internet and you will obviously get one which is 1000000times better than this.
-I mainly made it for my use and to waste time.
-Feel free to contribute and make it more and mo'e efficient.
-It's built using wxWidgets and there are a lot of mem leaks in the code as its still in development.
-The file I/O system used is here: [uMgrCli](https://github.com/Someone1206/Non-Existence/tree/main/uMgr)
+You are looking at one of the most Useless Manager.
+You can use it to manage you logs with GUI (thank god no CLI).
+You have special formats to save your logs for the stuffs that matter like ***Anime, Ero Anime (Hentai, btw this also falls under Anime itself) and Manga.***

+---

+There are a lot of Memory Leaks as it's still in development.